SwiftIsland/Playgrounds/README.md

     * Click on **Products** to open the Build products directory
     ![build-products.png](build-products.png)
     * In there you should find your framework.
+- Try to build your project on different simulators, chances are that will make it work.

 ### Playground description